intronic/ring-oidc-session/README.md

 [Ring][] middleware that adds OIDC session handling.
 Based on and to be used together with  [ring-oauth2][].

-Provides handling for the OIDC `end_session` endpoint.
+* Adds an app route for the OIDC `end_session` endpoint which also clears the ring `:session` key.
+    * Optionally provides for a separate OIDC callback route.
+* Adds an app route that clears the ring `:session` key but leaves the OIDC session intact.

 [ring]: https://github.com/ring-clojure/ring
 [oauth 2.0]: https://oauth.net/2/